Research overview

 This study has highlighted not only the precarious state of humanitarian news, but also the challenges and opportunities of different funding models and newsroom practices that might support it.
 This includes funding from governments and private foundations and the adoption of virtual newsrooms.
 Our work has won a range of prizes including the ICA Wolfgang Donsbach Outstanding Journal Article of the Year Award (2020) and the UEA Outstanding Impact in Policy and Practice Award (2019).

-See the publications tab for details of our academic articles, reports, op-eds and news coverage.
+See the publications tab for details of our book, academic articles, reports, op-eds and news coverage.

 Please contact us if you have any questions about our research.